chiaracomoglio/CommDet/README.md

 *  [7] &nbsp;  Newman, M. <br>
    Network data: https://websites.umich.edu/~mejn/netdata/

-and then converted from the *.gml* format to the *.mat* format by computing the adjacency matrix based on the edge information between nodes
+and then converted from the *.gml* format to the *.mat* format by computing the adjacency matrix based on the edge information between nodes.

 <br>